MaksimLozovskii/AI-IMAGE-RANKER/README.md

 As the ticket development progresses, the ticket moves from:
 **not started -> in development -> -> Awaiting UI review -> in development -> Awaiting code review -> beta testing -> Released and monitored**
-The "bugs present" is used as a way for senior members to show that there are bugs present in the code that they reviewed.

 ### First steps

 1) Go to the "Issues" tab and find a ticket to do, for example here is one which was just created and can be taken:
 2) Click on the ticket and under the assignees tab click on your github profile, this way you will assign yourself to the ticket;
 3) Under the "Labels" select the "In development" label and delete the "Not started" label.
 This way you will tell everyone that you have taken the ticken;

 Now you can start preparing the files and the development environment;